AntonGepting/tmux-interface-rs/ROADMAP.md

         reason: it's simple, for all not boolean keys it's still `Option<T>`

 - tmux subcommands have many keys?
+    - pass all keys as function arguments
-    - less than 4 keys - as arguments, more - structure (current)
+    - less than 4 keys - as arguments, more - structure
+    - optional keys (> 4) as structure, all required keys as function arguments directly (current decision)
+        reason: simple function call by default if no args needed
-    - all optional keys (if more than 1, 2, 3?) - as structure, all required keys as arguments
+    - all optional keys (> 1) - as structure, all required keys as arguments?
-    - all keys as function arguments
+    - group optional keys in struct by usage (for example: target as direct argument)?

 - tmux subcommnads have many optional keys in some structure?
     - `Option<&TmuxSubcommandParameters>` (current decision)